James P. Liautaud: Inventing

 In 1970 he received a patent for a molding process that he developed for General Instruments.
 In 1974, he invented and manufactured the coin counter, which was used on all Western Electric single-coin pay phones.
 He was one of the early pioneers of ISO processes used in manufacturing the first air-bag sensors.
 During this time period Liautaud received between 60 and 80 U.S. patents as well as many design awards.

 Academic career

 After Liautaud sold his businesses, and after a two-year hiatus, he joined the faculty of the University of Illinois at Chicago.
 He created and funded the Liautaud Graduate School of Business at the University of Illinois-Chicago.
 He developed a training methodology called PdEI, which helps chief executives implement the principles of positive psychology in the work place.

 Organizations

 He launched several organizations, including the Liautaud Institute, now known as the EI Leadership Institute.
-He also funded the Liautaud Graduate School of Business.
 He founded two organizations serving CEO's; Young President Organizations (YPO) WindyCity Chapter and the Chicago Family Business Council.